-We need to make our .off() call more specific so that it does not remove both of the click handlers we have registered.
+We need to make our .unbind() call more specific, so that it does not remove both of the click handlers we have registered.
 One way of doing this is to use event namespacing.
 We can introduce additional information when an event is bound that allows us to identify that particular handler later.
-To use namespacing, we need to return to the non-shorthand method of binding event handlers, the .on() method itself.
+To use namespacing, we need to return to the non-shorthand method of binding event handlers, the .bind() method itself.

-The first parameter we pass to .on() is the name of the event we want to watch for.
-We can use a special syntax here, though, that allows us to subcategorize the event:
+The first parameter we pass to .bind() is the name of the event we want to watch for.
+We can use a special syntax here, though, that allows us to subcategorize the event, as shown in the following code snippet:

 '''

 $(document).ready(function() {

-$('#switcher').on('click.collapse', function(event) {
+$('#switcher').bind('click.collapse', function(event) {

 if (!$(event.target).is('button')) {

-$$('#switcher button').toggleClass('hidden');
+$('#switcher button').toggleClass('hidden');

 }

 });

 $('#switcher-narrow, #switcher-large').click(function() {

-$$('#switcher').off('click.collapse');
+$('#switcher').unbind('click.collapse');

 });

 });

 '''

-The .collapse suffix is invisible to the event handling system; click events are handled by this function, just as if we wrote .on('click').
-However, the addition of the namespace means that we can unbind just this handler without affecting the separate click handler we wrote for the buttons.
+The .collapse suffix is invisible to the event handling system; click events are handled by this function, just as if we wrote .bind('click').
+However, the addition of the namespace means that we can unbind just this handler, without affecting the separate click handler we wrote for the buttons.

-There are other ways of making our .off() call more specific, as we will see in a moment.
+There are other ways of making our .unbind() call more specific, as we will see in a moment.
 However, event namespacing is a useful tool in our arsenal.
 It is especially handy in the creation of plugins, as we'll see in later chapters.